 Henry “Long Ben” Avery had a brief but notable career as a pirate.
 He only ever seized a dozen or so ships, but one of them was none other than the Ganj-i-Sawai, the treasure ship of India’s Grand Moghul.

-Long Ben’s seizure of the ship alone places him at or near the top of the list of the richest pirates of all time.
+Long Ben’s seizure of the ship alone places him at or near the top of the list of the wealthiest pirates ever.
 He vanished not long after that.

 Avery’s flag depicted a skull in profile with a kerchief over crossbones.